Maruzensky: 1976: Two year old season

 Maruzensky's maiden race was on October 9, with Seiichi Nakanowatari as his jockey.
-There, the horse handily beat the other horses, finishing the race with more than 2 seconds of gap against the 2nd place.
-Maruzensky also won his next race, an allowance race, where he finished the race with a 9 length gap between him and the 2nd place.
+There, the horse handily beat the other horses, finishing the race with more than a 2 second gap over 2nd place.
+Maruzensky also won his next race, an allowance race, where he finished with a 9-length gap over second.

 The horse was then entered into the Fuchu Sansai Stakes, an open race, on November 21.
 The race was contested by only 5 runners, including Hokkaido Sansai Stakes winner Hishi Speed, who had almost caught up to Maruzensky in the race due to Nakanowatari not anticipating any other horse to catch up to him, and had let the horse run slowly.
 Maruzensky and Hishi Speed ran neck and neck, resulting in a photo finish which concluded that Maruzensky beat the latter by a nose.

 On December 12, the horse was entered into the Asahi Hai Sansai Stakes.
-There, the horse took the lead early on, and ran the front of the pack, finishing the race with a 13-length lead.
+There, the horse took the lead early on, and ran in the lead, finishing the race with a 13-length margin.
 His time, 1:34.4, was a course record that would not be broken for 14 years until Lindo Shaver broke it in 1990.
-After the race, Nakanowatari commented that "he couldn't even hear the footsteps of the other horses" past the 3rd corner.
+After the race, Nakanowatari commented that he "couldn't even hear the footsteps of the other horses" past the 3rd corner.
 Hishi Speed's jockey, Futoshi Kojima, commented "That thing is a monster...
 To be honest, I'm glad I won't have to deal with [Maruzensky] for a while" regarding the winner of the race.

 For his performances, he was awarded the Yushun Sho Saiyushu Sansai Boba that year.